 Disability Confident is constantly looking to extend the offer to employers that sign up to the scheme.
 To help you on your journey, Disability Confident Leaders are sharing their best practice, advice, guidance and resources around the topic of Terminal Illness and Long Term Conditions in the Workplace.

-Please see the programme below, which we hope you will find useful.
+Please read the information below, which we hope you will find useful.

 Terminal Illness and Long Term Conditions in the Workplace